akka/akka/akka-docs/src/main/paradox/discovery/index.md

 * Consul
 * Marathon API

-Discovery used to be part of Akka Management but has become an Akka module as of 2.5.19 of Akka and version 0.20 of Akka Management.
+Discovery used to be part of Akka Management but has become an Akka module as of `2.5.19` of Akka and version `0.21.0` of Akka Management.
+If you're also using Akka Management for other service discovery methods or bootstrap make sure you are using at least version

 ## Dependency